 Omeprazole, a so-called proton-pump inhibitor, reduces the amount of acid released in the stomach; low gastric pH is associated with the development of gastric ulcers.
 Developed for use in human medicine, omeprazole (trade name GastroGard) is the most commonly prescribed ulcer medication for horses.

 To see whether diet influences how omeprazole is absorbed by the horse’s body, Ben Sykes, BVMS, PhD, of the University of Queensland, measured changes in stomach pH in six healthy horses receiving oral omeprazole under a variety of conditions.
 Two diets were studied: an all-hay ration in which horses had constant access to forage, and a high-grain, low-fiber ration, in which the horses effectively fasted overnight.

-Two dosing protocols were analyzed: 1 mg/kg given once daily (the dose indicated on the drug label for prevention of ulcers) and 4 mg/kg given once daily (the dose indicated on the drug label for treatment of existing ulcers).
+Two dosing protocols for ulcer treatment were analyzed: 1 mg/kg given once daily (the dose indicated on the drug label for prevention of ulcers) and 4 mg/kg given once daily (the dose indicated on the drug label for treatment of existing ulcers).
 Each horse was monitored on each combination of diet and dose for six consecutive days, and its gastric pH was continually measured via gastrostomy tubes.
 The researchers also drew blood on the first and fifth day of the study to measure levels of omeprazole.

 [Click here to learn 10 ways to optimize you horse’s digestive health]